Wall20k/youth-mental-health-wa/README.md

 The caregiver access finding (70.6% reporting difficulty) comes from the NSCH, a nationally representative caregiver-reported survey.
 Survey-based measures may reflect reporting bias — caregivers who are more engaged with the health system may be more likely to respond — and the state-level estimate carries a margin of error not shown in the figure.

+The ML models (Random Forest, Ridge/Lasso, PCA, Hierarchical Clustering, Logistic Regression) were trained on CDC PLACES 2023 county-level estimates derived from BRFSS, which are themselves modeled from survey data — not direct measurements.
+The models explain 29–48% of variance in mental distress (R² = 0.291–0.479), meaning more than half of county-level variation is driven by factors not captured in these 8 predictors.
+Feature importance rankings describe predictive power within this specific model and dataset, not causal mechanisms.
+The Lasso variable selection is sensitive to the regularization parameter and should be interpreted as identifying the most predictive subset, not the only relevant factors.

 This analysis is intended to support needs assessment, outreach planning, and resource prioritization.
 It is not intended for clinical diagnosis, individual-level inference, or definitive policy prescription.
 The findings are strongest when used alongside local expertise, program-level data, and community input.

 ---